dashpay/dips/deterministic-instantsend.md

 ## QuorumHash vs CycleHash

-The naive approach to fixing this problem would be to include the QuorumHash in the "islock" message.
-An "islock" would then be easily verifiable since the quorum that signed it is always known.
-The drawback of this approach is that any Quorum could sign any "islock" even if it does not have the responsibility to do it for the quorum cycle.
+The naive approach to fixing this problem would be to include the QuorumHash in the `islock` message.
+An `islock` would then be easily verifiable since the quorum that signed it would always be known.
+The drawback of this approach is that any quorum could sign any `islock` even if it were not responsible to do so for that quorum cycle.

-A quorum cycle begins at a quorumBlock (as per [DIP-0006](https://github.com/dashpay/dips/blob/master/dip-0006.md#parametersvariables-of-a-llmq-and-dkg)) and lasts for a number of blocks that is equal to the quorumDkgInterval.
-During this time the set of valid quorums are not modified for a given quorum Type.
-If the quorumDkgInterval is set to 24 blocks then from block 100 to block 124 quorums of that type stay the same.
-During this period the quorum that is in charge of signing a specific "islock" will also always be the same.
-CycleHash is the blockHash of the first block in a cycle.hash of the most recent quorumBlock.
+A quorum cycle begins at a `quorumBlock` (as per [DIP-0006](https://github.com/dashpay/dips/blob/master/dip-0006.md#parametersvariables-of-a-llmq-and-dkg)) and lasts for a number of blocks that is equal to the `quorumDkgInterval`.
+During this time the set of valid quorums are not modified for a given quorum type.
+If the `quorumDkgInterval` is set to 24 blocks then from block 100 to block 124 quorums of that type stay the same.
+During this period the quorum that is in charge of signing a specific `islock` will also always be the same.
+CycleHash is the `blockHash` of the first block in a cycle.

 By adding the CycleHash to the "islock" message, any node can follow the steps required to determine the appropriate quorumHash and verify the signature.